 Some gardeners, however, recommend planting only one seed.
 According to them, planting multiple seeds creates a less desirable root structure.
 It also makes separating the seedlings more difficult.
-For instance, if you put three tomato seeds in a cell and two of them sprout, you have to remove the other one.
+For instance, if you put three tomato seeds and two sprouts in a cell, you must remove the other.

 With your finger, press the seed-starting mixture onto the seeds.
-By doing this, the beginning mixture is completely in contact with the seed.
+This makes the beginning mixture completely in contact with the seed.
 As you press down, be gentle.
-You only want to compact the soil closer; you don’t want to press the seed in any deeper.
+You only want to compact the soil closer and not press the seed in any deeper.

 For the same result, you can also get a humidity dome from a gardening supply store.
 They help maintain consistent atmospheric conditions in your seed trays.
 Humidity domes maintain higher humidity and are inexpensive.
 Keep the air vent on the dome open to allow for airflow.